University roles and responsibilities

 Bovine tuberculosis is the most important veterinary health problem in the UK.
 The projected economic burden to the UK over the next decade is predicted to be £1 billion.
 Control is likely to require an integrated approach with vaccination of cattle representing a key component.
 Presently, the M.bovis BCG vaccine represents the most encouraging vaccination option, but it compromises the diagnostic skin test and has a protective efficacy of only ~50-70%.

 High-throughput functional genomic studies of M.tuberculosis complex bacteria and their host cells by our lab and others have revealed that virulence is controlled by complex multifactorial interactions between thousands of bacterial and host components.
 From these interaction networks emerge the properties that characterise the pathogenesis of TB.
-Systems Biology provides a strategy to explore this complexity, integrating experimental analysis and computational tools to develop predictive models that will facilitate effective drug and vaccine development strategies based on a higher level of biological understanding.
+To understand these networks, our lab makes detailed investigations of molecular interactions in the context of infection systems including human cells and the free living amoeba Dictyostelium discoideum.
+Our strategy is that more effective drug and vaccine development strategies are based on a higher level of biological understanding.

 We are identifying and studying molecular interaction networks associated with the pathogenesis features below:

-The success of M.tuberculosis/M.bovis as pathogens relies on an ability to grow inside host macrophages.
-Multiple factors are involved in intracellular survival but a key feature is the ability of M. tuberculosis to arrest the normal process of phagosome maturation, blocking acidification of the intracellular compartment and fusion with lysosomes.
+The success of M.tuberculosis/M.bovis as pathogens relies on an ability to grow inside host macrophages (and other cells) and then to fashion an escape route that modulates inflammation to its benefit.
+Multiple factors are involved in intracellular survival but key features are the ability of M. tuberculosis to arrest phagosome maturation, transit from the phagosome to the cytoplasm and escape from the host cell.

 Mycobacterial control of host cell death